School of Medicine

 Clinical Professor (Affiliated), Psych/Public Mental Health & Population Sciences

 Staff, Psychiatry and Behavioral SciencesBioDr.
 Faustman received his doctorate in clinical psychology from the University of Mississippi and completed his internship at the VA Palo Alto Health Care System.
-He has an active interest in training, administration, forensic practice, and clinical care in inpatient psychiatry.
-His research interests have focused on severe mental illness with an emphasis in areas such as cognition and clinical assessment..
-He serves as a member of the Stanford IRB and coordinates the American Psychological Association accredited postdoctoral fellowship program at the VA Palo Alto.
+He has an active interest in training/coaching and clinical care in inpatient psychiatry.
+His research interests have focused on severe mental illness with an emphasis in areas such as cognition, psychopharmacology, and clinical assessment..
+He serves as a member of the Stanford IRB.
+He has previously served as the coordinator of the American Psychological Association accredited postdoctoral fellowship program at the VA Palo Alto.
 He holds Chartered Psychologist status with the British Psychological Society,

 -